gbv/jskos/jskos.md

 field         type                      description
 ------------- ------------------------- ----------------------------------------------
-url           string                    URL of a page with information about the item identifier    [list]                    additional identifiers notation      [list]                    list of notations prefLabel     [language map] of strings preferred labels, index by language
+url           [URL]                     URL of a page with information about the item identifier    [list]                    additional identifiers notation      [list]                    list of notations prefLabel     [language map] of strings preferred labels, index by language